-The biggest changes to Medicare in 2020 are the elimination of first-dollar coverage plans.
-This change impacts all beneficiaries due to shifting the rules around between those eligible prior to 2020 and after 2020.
+The most significant changes to Medicare in 2020 are the elimination of first-dollar coverage plans.
+This change impacts all beneficiaries due to shifting the rules around between those eligible before 2020 and after 2020.

 Let’s review what top Medigap plans are best for you.

 The term “Medigap” is used to describe a Medicare Supplement policy.

 A Medigap plan helps cover copays, coinsurance, deductibles as well as extended hospital visits.

 The top plans for you will depend on when you were first considered “Medicare-eligible.”

 For those who were considered “Medicare eligible” before 1/1/2020, the top plans for you are Plan F, high-deductible Plan F, and Plan G.

 For those new to Medicare in 2020 that were not eligible to enroll until after 1/1/2020, the top plans for you are Plan G, high-deductible Plan G, and Plan N.

 Keep in mind; Plan N is an excellent plan for anyone regardless of when they first became eligible for Medicare.
 However, for the top 3, we only included this plan on one of the lists.